ikotun-dev/xart/readme.md

-Following this book to learn how to build an interpreter : [Building an Interpreter]('https://interpreterbook.com/')
+Following this book to learn how to build an interpreter : (Building an Interpreter)['https://interpreterbook.com/']